seanmpuckett/sai-bloom/src/saibloom.md

 Return an estimate of how many things are stored in the filter.

 This should not be appreciably lower than the actual number of things.
-If it is, then the filter probably doesn't have enough bits.
+If it is, then the bit count is too small for the number of items you're trying to store in the filter.
+The more items you insert for a given bitcount, the more risk of false positives you will get.

     Cardinality task
       set bitcount to buckets | total using Bitcount